Dave Matthews Band bus incident

-On August 8, 2004, a tour bus belonging to the American rock group Dave Matthews Band dumped an estimated 800 lb of human waste from the bus's blackwater tank through the Kinzie Street Bridge in Chicago onto an open-top passenger sightseeing boat sailing in the Chicago River below.
-The incident became popularly known as the Dave Matthews Band incident or Poopgate.
+On August 8, 2004, a tour bus belonging to the American rock group Dave Matthews Band dumped an estimated 800 lb of human waste from the bus' blackwater tank through the Kinzie Street Bridge in Chicago onto an open-top passenger sightseeing boat sailing in the Chicago River below.
+The incident has been referred to as "Poopgate" in retrospective assessments.

 The members of Dave Matthews Band were not on or near the bus during the incident.
-The band's bus driver, Stefan Wohl, initially denied dumping the waste, and was supported by the band.
-However, he was later determined to be the only person on the bus during the incident; in April 2005, he pleaded guilty to the dumping, and the band fired him without pay.
+After weeks of investigation, during which the band claimed that all of their tour buses were accounted for, a Dave Matthews Band bus was deemed to be the culprit.
+The band's bus driver, Stefan Wohl, initially denied dumping the waste.
+He was later determined to be the only person on the bus during the incident; in April 2005, he pleaded guilty to the dumping, and the band fired him without pay.

 As part of the band's 2005 legal settlement with the state of Illinois, in exchange for the band not admitting guilt to the incident in court, its members agreed to pay a $200,000 fine to fund environmental protection efforts and other related causes.
-They also donated $100,000 to two groups that protect the river and the surrounding area.
+They also donated a combined $100,000 to two groups that protect the river and the surrounding area.